Bulgarian Cup

-The Bulgarian Cup (Купа на България) is a Bulgarian annual football competition.
+The Bulgarian Cup (Купа на България), also known as Sesame Bulgarian Cup for sponsorship reasons, is a Bulgarian annual football competition.
 It is the country's main cup competition and all officially registered Bulgarian football teams take part in it.

 The tournament's format is single-elimination, with all matches being one-legged, except the semi-finals.
 The competition's winner gets the right to take part in the UEFA Europa League.
-If the winner has already secured a place through the Bulgarian A Professional Football Group, the team that has come fourth in the championship substitutes it.
+If the winner had already secured a place through the Bulgarian First League, the fourth-placed team in the league substitutes it.

 The competition has been dominated by Sofia-based clubs.
-They have won together a total number of 65 titles.
-The three most successful clubs are Levski Sofia (26 cups), CSKA Sofia (21 cups) and Slavia Sofia (8 cups).
-The current cup holders are Ludogorets Razgrad, who beat CSKA Sofia 1–0 in the 2025 final.
+They have won together a total number of 67 titles.
+The three most successful clubs are Levski Sofia (26 cups), CSKA Sofia (22 cups) and Slavia Sofia (8 cups).
+The current cup holders are CSKA Sofia, who defeated Lokomotiv Plovdiv on penalties in the 2026 final.

 Format

 The Bulgarian Cup tournament is divided in two phases - the qualification phase and the final phase.